cloudfoundry/cc-api-v3-style-guide/README.md

 {}
 ```

-Note that for asynchronous deletes, the redirect location will be to a no-longer-existant resource.
+Note that for asynchronous deletes, the redirect location will be to a no-longer-existent resource.